 Direct and Indirect Speech

 In the question below a sentence have been given in Direct/Indirect speech.
 From the given alternatives, choose the one which best expresses the given sentence in Indirect/Direct speech.
-She exclaimed with sorrow that was a very miserable plight.
+"Can you see a woman seated on the bench in a park?" - Alice asked her.

 ANSWER DOWNLOAD EXAMIANS APP